code-dot-org/code-dot-org/TESTING.md

 `cd dashboard`

-Before running dashboard tests for the first time, run the below command to seed the required test data
+Before running dashboard tests for the first time, run these commands to seed the required test data

-`RAILS_ENV=test bundle exec rake assets:precompile`
+1. `RAILS_ENV=test bundle exec rake assets:precompile`
+2. `RAILS_ENV=test UTF8=1 bundle exec rake db:reset db:test:prepare` : seed the DB with test data
+3. `cd ../pegasus && RAILS_ENV=test rake test:reset_dependencies && cd ../dashboard` : the pegasus test DB must be seeded as well.

 To run all dashboard tests, which takes about 15 mintues

 `RAILS_ENV=test bundle exec rails test`

+#### Running a subset of Dashboard tests

 If you just want to run a single file of tests
-`bundle exec spring testunit ./path/to/your/test.rb` (if you get a seemingly unrelated error `Unable to autoload constant..` try running `spring stop` and trying again) or
+`bundle exec spring testunit ./path/to/your/test.rb` (if you get a seemingly unrelated error `Unable to autoload constant..` try running `spring stop` and trying again)
-`RAILS_ENV=test bundle exec spring testunit ./path/to/your/test.rb`

 To run a specific unit test
 `bundle exec spring testunit ./path/to/your/test.rb --name your_amazing_test_name`